-Both the DHCP server and the embedded-MTA MUST support DHCP option code 6, 7, 12, 15, 43, 60 and DHCP option code 122 (defined in [11]).
-Option code 12 (Host Name) and 15 (Domain Name) MUST form a Fully Qualified Domain Name and MUST be resolvable by the DNS server.

-The DHCP server MUST accept and support broadcast and unicast messages per RFC 3396 [10] from the MTA DHCP client.

-• The DHCP server MUST include the MTA's assigned FQDN in the DHCP OFFER and DHCP ACK messages to the MTA-component of the embedded-MTA.
-Refer to RFC 2131 [1] for details describing the DHCP OFFER message.
+- Both the DHCP server and the embedded-MTA MUST support DHCP option code 6, 7, 12, 15, 43, 60 and DHCP option code 122 (defined in [11]).
+Option code 12 (Host Name) and 15 (Domain Name) MUST form a Fully Qualified Domain Name and MUST be resolvable by the DNS server. - The DHCP server MUST accept and support broadcast and unicast messages per RFC 3396 [10] from the MTA DHCP client. - The DHCP server MUST include the MTA's assigned FQDN in the DHCP offer message to the MTAcomponent of the embedded-MTA.
+Refer to RFC 2131 0 for details describing the DHCP offer message.